Privacy

 • Team Representatives – for reminders of team meetings and general communication.

-GBNI sends all bulk messages through a secure text messaging service.
-GEMS and Prayer Coordinators communicate through a WhatsApp group that is managed by GBNI.
-Districts may operate their own WhatsApp or alternative system to communicate amongst its executive members.
-Recipients can opt out of this service at any point by contacting GBHQ via info@gbni.co.uk or by logging into their personal info on the GBNI WebFiling on the Leaders' Section and changing their individual settings.
+GBNI sends all bulk messages via the GBNI mobile that is password protected.
+Only active Captains/Correspondents details are stored on this device.
+GBNI Teams, Youth Forum and Prayer Coordinators communicate through a WhatsApp group that is managed by GBNI via the GBNI mobile or PC app.
+Districts may operate their own WhatsApp or alternative system to communicate among their own executive members.
+Recipients can opt out of this service at any point by contacting GBHQ via info@gbni.co.uk or by logging into their personal info on the GBNI website under My Leader Profile and changing their individual settings.

 GBNI Newsletter